 - Who is it for?

 Be sure to check out our site to make sure we haven’t already published a similar piece.
 If it is time-sensitive, please state it in the subject line.
 Please include your preferred pronouns as well.
 If you have bylines/clips from other publications, include them in your email to submissions.

-We take one to four days to answer all queries.
+Are you ready?
 Email us at firstname.lastname@example.org